Park in BC (JF Bergeron photo)

 Epic mountain ranges, sparkling lakes, old-growth forests and wildflower meadows – there are hundreds of parks in BC to explore.
-In 2011, BC Parks is celebrating its 100th anniversary.

 The Kootenay Rockies region encompasses 4 mountain ranges – the Rockies, Purcells, Selkirks, and Monashees.
 Within these ranges, 7 national and provincial parks are UNESCO designated, "Canadian Rocky Mountain Parks World Heritage Sites."

 National and provincial parks feature amazing mountains, lakes, ancient fossil fields, old-growth rainforests, and alpine meadows renowned for their colourful displays of late-summer wildflowers.
 Whether it is a drive-in family camp, or a hike-in wilderness experience, the Kootenay Rockies region offers 4 national, and 75 provincial parks to choose from.

 In 2009, Kootenay and Yoho national parks were jointly ranked second in the world (first in North America) by National Geographic Traveler in their annual survey on destination stewardship.